 Whistler Village is one of the best ski resorts in the world.
 Whistler is extremely popular as a summer resort for non-skiing tourists and mountain bikers!
 Watch out for the bears and wear your mountain bike protective gear!

-You will find great Hotels
+You will find great vacation rentals

 , restaurants and plenty of things to do in Whistler Village